backpacker69/rnc/0003-peerassets-alias-poid-protocol-specification.md

 Extension of PeerAssets protocol specifies using singlet PeerAsset deck to alias the Peercoin address with any UTF-8 string with added secondary functionality of using descriptive information contained in the PeerAssets token to allow proof-of-identity verification of the privkey owner.

 Use of aliases in the form of @alias instead of a standard Peercoin address is made possible for all PeerAssets and Peercoin transactions.
-A blockchain client (wallet) will be able to easily translate @Bob to a Peercoin address like PDF4NNGBGRSxnRJPyNQyMHqffqbXEtRy5T.
+A blockchain client (wallet) can save verified alias locally and translate @Bob to a Peercoin address like PDF4NNGBGRSxnRJPyNQyMHqffqbXEtRy5T on the fly.

 This proposal tries to come up with an elegant solution to the problem of matching the "real life" identity of a person with an address on the blockchain by verifying that specific public key is in control of person X. This protocol allows knowing your customer (KYC) and obliging to the law in some countries.
 1 Usage of this protocol for identity verification also prevents sybil attack if there is a service depending on trusting some specific key set.